Last updated on August 18th, 2020 at 02:14 pm

 If you are interested in making the transition into ownership within the construction industry, now is a terrific time to get started.
 The economy continues to have growth and where there is growth, there is opportunity!
 Becoming a business owner in the construction sector has never been easier.

 There are a number of items to consider when starting any business in Canada.
 Within the construction industry, there are unique considerations aside from the overall business start up.
 Let’s start with the universal requirements when starting a Canadian construction business in Canada.

 Setting up Business

-When you have decided to become a new business owner, one of the first items you will focus on is to establish the business legally.
+Congratulations you have decided to become a new business owner!
+One of the first items you will focus on is to establish the business license legally.
 You can either register a small business or incorporate.
 There are pros and cons to each option.
 Listed below is a simple comparison between the two options.

 Limited Personal Liability

 With a Business Licence, you are personally liable for the actions of the business you own.

 With an Incorporated company, the business itself is a separate entity from you and has its own liability risk separate from you as an individual.

 A business license does NOT have name protection.
 If another business chooses to operate a same or similar name to your business name, they can with no opportunity for you to seek infringement.

 With an incorporated company, you do have name protection for the exact same business name.
 If someone incorporates or registers a business name that is similar after you have incorporated, you may be able to seek infringement.
 If this occurs, it is always beneficial to obtain an opinion from a lawyer on infringement.